finos/common-domain-model/documentation/source/contribution.rst

 - Deploy release candidate and notify channels if need be
 - (Currently done at a later stage) Update the latest CDM version available in Rosetta

-.. note:: The Maintainer should contact the support team to request that deployment and discuss a timeline for the release.
+.. note:: When the release process is handled through Rosetta Deploy, the Maintainer should contact the Rosetta support team to request that deployment and discuss a timeline for the release.

 Documentation Style Guide
 -------------------------